Lachie-King24/holbertonschool-shell/basics/README.md

 12-file_type is a script that once run, will print the contents of iamafile from tmp

 13-symbolic_link is a script that once run, will create a symbolic link to /bin/ls named __ls__

+14-copy_html is a script that will copy all non existent or newer files into the parent directory from the current directory